sailing-pmls/pmls.readthedocs.io/docs/configuration.md

 ## My cluster does not have shared directories

-Petuum is meant to be used from a shared filesystem, such as NFS - you can find instructions for how to set up NFS on Ubuntu machines [here](https://help.ubuntu.com/14.04/serverguide/network-file-system.html).
+PMLS is meant to be used from a shared filesystem, such as NFS - you can find instructions for how to set up NFS on Ubuntu machines [here](https://help.ubuntu.com/14.04/serverguide/network-file-system.html).

-If you don't have NFS, you can still run Petuum, but you need to pay attention to the following points:
+If you don't have NFS, you can still run PMLS, but you need to pay attention to the following points:

-Make sure that Petuum is compiled on every machine, and the machine configuration files are present on every machine.
-The paths to Petuum and machine configuration files must be identical across machines.
+Make sure that PMLS is compiled on every machine, and the machine configuration files are present on every machine.
+The paths to PMLS and machine configuration files must be identical across machines.

 Different apps have different requirements for input data; if no requirements are explicitly stated, you should make sure the input data is present on every machine.